caasileo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12. the file script 12-directory_permissions creats a directory called my_dir with permission 751 in the current working directory
 13. the file script 13-change_group changes the group to school for the file hello
 14. the file script 100-change_owner_and_group changes the owner of all files in th working directory to school and the group to staff
+15. the file script 101-symbolic_link_permissions changes the owner and group of _hello to vincent and staff
+16. the file scrit 102-if_only changes the owner of the file hello to betty if only it is owned by guillaume